Midas

-Midas (/ˈmaɪdəs/; Μίδας) was the name of a king in Phrygia with whom several myths became associated, as well as two later members of the Phrygian royal house.
+Midas (/ˈmaɪdəs/; Μίδας) was a king of Phrygia with whom many myths became associated, as well as two later members of the Phrygian royal house.

-The most famous King Midas is popularly remembered in Greek mythology for his ability to turn everything he touched into gold.
-This came to be called the golden touch, or the Midas touch.
-The legends told about this Midas and his father Gordias, credited with founding the Phrygian capital city Gordium and tying the Gordian Knot, indicate that they were believed to have lived sometime in the 2nd millennium BC, well before the Trojan War.
+His father was Gordias, and his mother was Cybele.
+The most famous King Midas is popularly remembered in Greek mythology for his ability to turn everything he touched into pure gold and this came to be called the golden touch, or the Midas touch.
+The legends told about this Midas and his adopted father Gordias, credited with founding the Phrygian capital city Gordium and tying the Gordian Knot, indicate that they were believed to have lived sometime in the 2nd millennium BCE, well before the Trojan War.
 However, Homer does not mention Midas or Gordias, while instead mentioning two other Phrygian kings, Mygdon and Otreus.

-The Phrygian city Midaeum was presumably named after him, and this is probably also the Midas that according to Pausanias founded Ancyra (today known as Ankara).
+Midaeium was presumably named after him, and this is probably also the Midas that according to Pausanias founded Ancyra (today known as Ankara).

-Another King Midas ruled Phrygia in the late 8th century BC.
+Another King Midas ruled Phrygia in the late 8th century BCE.
 Most historians believe this Midas is the same person as the Mita, called king of the Mushki in Assyrian texts, who warred with Assyria and its Anatolian provinces during the same period.
-A third Midas is said by Herodotus to have been a member of the royal house of Phrygia in the 6th century BC.
+A third Midas is said by Herodotus to have been a member of the royal house of Phrygia in the 6th century BCE.

 Mythological Midas

 There are many, and often contradictory, legends about the most ancient King Midas.
 In one, Midas was king of Pessinus, a city of Phrygia, who as a child was adopted by King Gordias and Cybele, the goddess whose consort he was, and who (by some accounts) was the goddess-mother of Midas himself.
 Some accounts place the youth of Midas in Macedonian Bermion (see Bryges).
 In Thracian Mygdonia, Herodotus referred to a wild rose garden at the foot of Mount Bermion as "the garden of Midas son of Gordias, where roses grow of themselves, each bearing sixty blossoms and of surpassing fragrance".
-Herodotus says elsewhere that Phrygians anciently lived in Europe where they were known as Bryges, and the existence of the garden implies that Herodotus believed that Midas lived prior to a Phrygian migration to Anatolia.
+Herodotus says elsewhere that Phrygians lived in ancient Europe, where they were known as Bryges, and the existence of the garden implies that Herodotus believed that Midas lived prior to a Phrygian migration to Anatolia.

-According to some accounts, Midas had a son, Lityerses, the demonic reaper of men, but in some variations of the myth he instead had a daughter, Zoë, whose name means "life".
+According to some accounts, Midas had a son, Lityerses, the demonic reaper of men.
 According to other accounts he had a son named Anchurus.